scala/scala-lang/documentation/getting-started-intellij-track/building-a-scala-project-with-intellij-and-sbt.md

 ## Creating the project
 In this section, we'll show you how to create the project in IntelliJ.
-However, if you're comfortable with the command line, we recommend you try [Getting Started with Scala and sbt in the Command Line]({{site.baseurl}}/documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) and then come back
+However, if you're comfortable with the command line, we recommend you try [Getting Started with Scala and sbt on the Command Line]({{site.baseurl}}/documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) and then come back

  here to the section "Writing Scala code".